cast-org/figuration/docs/migration.md

 * ToC goes here
 {:toc}

+## Browser Support
+- **Support for Internet Explorer 10 has been dropped!** IE 10 is getting old, and the market share is less than 0.1% in terms of global usage according to many trackers.
+Plus our use of MutationObservers in the Widgets either needs a polyfill, or things just don't work right.

 ## Color
 - Reworked the colors, internal palette system, and consolidated the re-used component colors.
 - Added functions to check, and/or determine the best color, these can be found in `/scss/functions/_color-util.scss`.